16 ways to boost ecommerce customer engagement

 With the number of options available in all product categories these days and the quality and value-consciousness of today's consumers, they often compare prices, details, and product reviews from different brands before settling on one.
 In fact, 99.9% of consumers look at reviews while shopping and 98% even consider reviews essential for purchasing something.4

-Your customers' shopping experience will be a lot smoother and the probability of immediate purchase higher if they don't have to browse different sites for product reviews before making a purchase.
+Your customers' shopping experience will be a lot smoother and the probability of immediate purchase higher if they don't have to go through different sites for product reviews before making a purchase.
 So start collecting reviews and displaying them on your product pages.

 Here's a tip to increase your chance of getting reviews from customers: ask them for the review a week after they've received their product, tell them how their review helps, and, if you can, offer a discount code or a gift in exchange.